container-storage-interface/spec/spec.md

 This operation MUST be idempotent.
 If the volume corresponding to the `volume_id` is not attached to the node corresponding to the `node_id`, the Plugin MUST reply `0 OK`.
+If the volume corresponding to the `volume_id` or the node corresponding to `node_id` cannot be found by the Plugin and the volume can be safely regarded as ControllerUnpublished from the node, the plugin SHOULD return `0 OK`.
 If this operation failed, or the CO does not know if the operation failed or not, it can choose to call `ControllerUnpublishVolume` again.

 ```protobuf